 What to do in Seoul – transport yourself back in time at the Bukchon Hanok village

 The Bukchon Hanok village is a very classic place in Seoul, preserving more than 600 years of history in its alleys with traditional Korean houses.
 Take a calm walk and some time to check out the cafés, art galleries, shops, and restaurants in the area.
 In addition, when walking through the small streets, it is very common to see people in traditional Korean clothes (if you want to get in the style yourself, you can find shops around the village renting the costumes for about 10 000 won).

-Good to know: Bukchon Hanok village is between the Gyeongbokgung and Changdeokgung palaces, so it’s worth visiting on the same day as one of them (or both, if you have enough time).
+Good to know: Bukchon Hanok village is between the Gyeongbokgung and Changdeokgung palaces, so it’s worth visiting them on the same day (if you have enough time).

 What to do in Seoul – know Gangnam beyond Gangnam Style